IGME-330-01-2235/css-demo/README.md

 To run locally, clone the repo, run `npm install` followed by `npm start` - then open a browser to `http://localhost:5173`.

-## css-09 - column-count:
+## css-10 - fonts

-This branch demonstrates different values for the column-count: property.
-Inspect and edit the values on the div.column-holder element.
+This branch demonstrates how to import custom webfonts, and also set some typography values to make the page a little easier on the eyes.

 ---

 The other demos are on different branches: